Tlingit alphabet: American revised popular orthography

-The Canadian orthography
+Canadian orthography

-The “Canadian” orthography was developed at the Yukon Native Language Center in the 1980s.
+The Canadian orthography was developed at the Yukon Native Language Center in the 1980s.
 It features intentional similarities to the orthographies used in Athabaskan languages of the Yukon Territory and British Columbia.

-The email orthography
+Email orthography

 The email orthography developed informally with the increasing use of email in the 1990s.
 It is essentially an adaptation of the American system to the limitations of plain text encodings such as ISO-8859-1 and Windows-1252.
 Since the acute accent is readily available on most computers due to its use in a number of widespread European languages, it continues to be used to mark high tone in the email orthography.
 However, since there is no underscore diacritic available, the e-mail orthography represents the uvular consonants with a digraph of the velar consonant plus h in the same manner as in the Canadian orthography.
 This system is relatively easy to input on a computer using an extended US keyboard with support for the acute accent.
 It has begun to see use in Tlingit writing for signs, regalia, posters, and newsletters, despite its unofficial status.
 Since it requires no extraneous formatting hacks, this orthography is the one used in all Wikipedia articles containing Tlingit text.